7 Incredible Georgia Day Trips You Can Take By Train

-These 10 Rare Photos Show Georgia’s Railroad History Like Never Before.
+Georgia is littered with train tracks, as we already discovered how rich and fruitful the railroad history in the state was with These 10 Rare Photos Show Georgia’s Railroad History Like Never Before.
 But what’s so wonderful is the fact that there are still trains chugging along to this day that take passengers and families on day excursions throughout Georgia and even beyond.
-Here are a few of them, to start planning your next train adventure.
+Here are a few of our favorite Georgia train day trips for some inspiration for planning your next railroad adventure.